liquidmetal-dev/flintlock/test/e2e/README.md

 minimal configuration.
 Read the tool [usage docs](/test/tools/README.md) for information on how to configure and use the tool in your development.

+### In GitHub Actions on hosted runners

+The `hosted e2e` workflow runs the e2e suite directly on `ubuntu-latest` GitHub hosted runners.
+It is available via `workflow_dispatch` and also runs nightly.

+The workflow prepares the runner by installing the host packages required by the test harness, installing Firecracker, checking that `/dev/kvm` exists, and relaxing `/dev/kvm` permissions for the duration of the job.
+The tests are run with `sudo` because they create loop devices and devicemapper thinpools, write containerd configuration under `/etc`, and manage runtime state under `/run` and `/var/lib`.

 ### Configuration

 There are a couple of custom test flags which you can set to alter the behaviour